AirF22/MSN/README.md

 This repository provides:

 - Architecture code for the Multi-scale Net (MSN) model
 - Code for dataset loading and preprocessing
 - Code for training and testing
-- Code for statistics-based methods implemented by python
-- Code for white balance and visualization
 - Pre-trained model parameter file for Multi-scale Net